sburris0/Flawcastr-public/readme.md

 ## OTHER JURISDICTIONS

-If and when Flawcastr is updated to operate in other countries, regulatory concerns should be considered on a case-by-case basis.
+If and when Flawcastr is updated to operate in other countries, regulatory concerns should be considered on a case-by-case basis, by developers working in the context of that country.

 ===

 # README UPDATES

 * Document first created 23/7/24
+* Minor amendments 28/7/24